 Our RE offerings are developmentally appropriate and age groupings will be determined based on the children and youth attending.
 Some examples of RE on a Sunday morning might be our youngest children singing songs about kindness, 2nd graders engaging with a story about loss and bereavement, 5th graders talking with a Muslim couple about Islam, 7th graders learning about responsibility in a lesson from our progressive sexuality education program, and high school youths raising money for the local homeless shelter.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

-Our staff religious educator and minister lead many of our congregations’ lifespan programs.
+Our Director of Religious Education and Minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Children’s religious education programs are typically offered on Sunday mornings, and high school youth and adult programs are usually offered on afternoons or evenings.